Meet the CAPS Staff

 Cristina Mendoza, MD, joined the UHS Psychiatry team in 2014.
 She attended the University of Chicago where she received her BA in Psychology and MS in Teaching.
 She received her MD at the University of Tennessee Health Science Center in Memphis and completed her medical internship and residency in psychiatry at New York University.
 She continued in subspecialty training and research in neurocognitive disorders and geriatric psychiatry at the University of Regensburg Germany, where she co-authored papers in dementia studies.

-Her clinical interests include integrative psychiatry, neuropsychiatry and neurocognitive disorders, phase of life and role transitions, cross- and multicultural issues in mental health, trauma recovery, Jungian and psychodynamic schools of psychotherapy, interpersonal and social rhythm therapy, and cognitive behavioral therapy.
+Her clinical interests include integrative psychiatry, neuropsychiatric, and neurocognitive disorders, phase of life and role transitions, cross- and multicultural issues in mental health, trauma recovery, Jungian and psychodynamic schools of psychotherapy, interpersonal and social rhythm therapy, and cognitive behavioral therapy.

 Additional languages: German